RadicallyOpen/RadicallyOpen/_events/2015-04-boston-aed.markdown

 Tom will be giving an introductory workshop at Academy for Eating Disorders' International Conference, on April 22nd, 2015 at the Boston Marriott Hotel.

-For more information on the conference as a whole, and for booking, see http://www.aedweb.org/web/index.php/14-slideshow/134-2015-international-conference-on-eating-disorders
+For more information on the conference as a whole, and for booking, [go directly to the conference website](http://www.aedweb.org/web/index.php/14-slideshow/134-2015-international-conference-on-eating-disorders)

-**Please note, the teaching day is pre-conference i.e. April 22nd**
+Please note, the teaching day is pre-conference i.e. April 22nd

 {{site.introduction_generic_description}}